≡ Menu

 Is your Furry Friend Overweight?

+For some breeds, an increase in weight—even by a pound or two, isn’t hard to miss.
+However, for some species, it’s not that apparent at all.
 You can determine whether or not your furry friend has gained a few extra pounds by feeling his ribs and spine.
-You should be able to locate them both easily as only a thin layer of fat and skin cover the bone.
+You should be able to locate them both quickly, as only a thin layer of fat and skin covers the bone.
+However, if you can’t feel your dog’s rib cage, it’s time to put him on a diet.

-• If your dog weighs more than 15% of his ideal body weight, he is in the obese category
+• If your dog weighs more than 15% of his ideal body weight, he is in the obese category.

 A study conducted in 2011 found that 53% of dogs were either obese or overweight.